-We caught up with Eddie Eduardo to talk about his involvement in the Red Hot series celebrating the sexiness of ginger.
+We caught up with Eddie Eduardo to talk about how he’s come to embrace the sexiness of ginger.

-What made you want to be part of the Red Hot calendar?
+What made you want to be part of the Red Hot calendar celebrating ginger guys?

 I thought that it would be fun to return to the project.
 I was one of the red-heads for the very first book, Red Hot 100, and that was my very first photo shoot.

 Since then, I’ve been photographed by famous photographers, been on fashion shows, swimwear and underwear ads, and magazine covers.
-Thomas started it all for me.
+Thomas and the Red Hot team started it all for me.

 Plus, it’s an amazing project to be part of, to show the world that red-head men can also be attractive.

 Does being a red-head help you to stand out in a crowd?

 It helps a lot.
 I’m never low key – even when I want to be.
 Being originally from Brazil, I’m used to getting pointed at and gawked at.
 In the US, it’s a little better, but I always get noticed everywhere.
 I like it!